makingspace/OfflineRequestManager/README.md

 OfflineRequestManager.defaultManager(queueRequest: MoreRealisticRequest(requestData: relevantData))
 ```

 It just works&trade;.
 Other types of requests can either be handled by the same delegate or enqueued with entirely different OfflineRequestManager instances by using manager(withFileName:) instead of defaultManager.
 There are several other optional delegate methods that update based on request progress and allow for more refined error handling if desired.
-By default, the manager will send up to 10 queued requests at a time and give them 120 seconds to complete; both of these numbers are configurable.
+By default, the manager will send up to 10 queued requests at a time and give them 120 seconds to complete; both of these numbers are configurable (e.g. limit to 1 simultaneous request to ensure that they are sent in series).

 ## Documentation